preethamvishy/socialytics/README.md

 ### Usage

+1. Clone the repo.
+2. Run `npm install`to install the dependencies.
-Clone the repo and run `ng build && electron .`to run the app.
+3. Run `ng build && electron .`to the app